 Look at the other applications besides your own for examples of how to install things that may not have been covered on your particular model.

 About the Author

-The screen name "suspendedHatch" has nothing to do with a driver's license.
-It began as an email address I made up referring to a trap door like you'd find on a tree house.
+The screen name "suspendedHatch" has nothing to do with my driving priviledge.
+It began as a screen name I made up referring to a trap door like you'd find on a tree house.
 It's a coincidence that it carried over well when I gained an interest in modifying cars; in particular hatchbacks with modified suspension.

-I have an (expired) advanced MECP - Mobile Electronics Certified Professional - with several years professional experience and many years of personal experience designing car security set ups on Hondas, Acuras, and other imports.
-I have an (expired) Safety and Emissions Certification, a Bachelors in Sociology and an Associates in Graphic Design (though you wouldn't know it by looking at this site).
+I have an (expired) advanced MECP with over a decade of experience designing car security setups on Hondas, Acuras, and other imports.
+I have an (expired) Safety and Emissions Certification, a Bachelor's in Sociology, and an Associates in Graphic Design (though you wouldn't know it by looking at this site).

 5th Gen Hatch Theme